Effect-TS/effect/.changeset/stale-crabs-sneeze.md

 "@effect/sql": patch
 ---

-The secret has been generalized to work with any data
+The `Secret` has been generalized to work with any data Added the necessary schemas `SecretFromString` and `SecretFromSelf` Now the `Secret` implements `Pipeable`
+The tests were placed in a separate module